-Ben is Associate Lecturer in the Department of International Relations.
+Ben is a Lecturer in the Asia-Pacific College of Diplomacy.

 The Menzies Australia Institute welcomes fellows, Professor Neil Gunningham, Dr Ben Day and Dr Michael Cohen from Australian National University (ANU).